HomeDev GuideAPI Reference

 workflowItemService.Remove(id);

 • Remove(WorkflowId) – This method accepts an instance of the WorkflowId class, which identifies the Workflow associated with the WorkflowItems to be removed.
-The result is the deletion of all WorkflowItems associated with the identified Workflow.
+The result is the deletion of WorkflowItems associated with the identified Workflow.

 IWorkflowItemService workflowItemService;